 It’s a good idea to check with a few solicitors to find out how much they charge.
 Shopping around could help you find a better deal.
-You might also have access to legal advice through your insurance policy, or if you’re a member of a trade union.
+You might also have access to legal advice through your insurance policy or a trade union, if you’re a member of one.

 You could also wait until November when, every year, some solicitors write a basic will in return for a donation to Will Aid.
 The charity suggests a minimum donation of £95 for a basic single will or £150 for a pair of identical wills for a couple.

 Should you write a will yourself or use a solicitor?

 You can write a will yourself, although it’s recommended to get it checked over by a solicitor.
 They’ll ensure it has the effect you want, minimising the risk of any misunderstandings.

 Ambiguity or errors in a will can cause problems after your death.
 Sorting these out can result in considerable legal costs, all of which will come out of your estate and reduce the amount you can pass on.